PR Publicity - Page 2

 • Add a quote from an expert in your field at the end of your article.
 This could be someone from within your company or an industry expert who agrees with your message.

-There are many steps that go into creating an effective press release, but if you follow the tips we’ve provided here, you can create one that will get your audience’s attention and generate results for your business or organization.
+Many steps go into creating an effective press release, but if you follow the tips we’ve provided here, you can create one that will get your audience’s attention and generate results for your business or organization.
 If you have any questions about writing a press release or would like more information on how to distribute it properly, feel free to reach out – I’m happy to help!

 Keetria is an entrepreneur, wellness advocate, and brand strategy coach for creatives & entrepreneurs with 16 years of public relations expertise working with some of the world’s leading brands, startups, media personalities, and entertainers.
 If you would like to work together, don’t hesitate to reach out!